Get Your Family Dispute Case Packet — Private, Fast, Affordable

 4. Are there financial assistance options for families needing arbitration services?

-Yes, local legal aid organizations and community resources often provide support or reduced-cost arbitration programs, especially for those with limited financial means.
+Yes, local legal aid organizations and community resources often provide support or reduced-cost arbitration programs, especially for those at a local employer means.

 5. Can arbitration address issues of racial bias or systemic inequality?